 They even contain a secret ingredient.

-How obnoxiously cliché, and, even more obnoxiously, intriguing.
+How obnoxiously cliche, and, even more obnoxiously, intriguing.

-I won’t drag it out, the secret ingredient is maple syrup.
-Sure, pure maple syrup (priced per ounce nearly the same as gold) would be just wonderful.
-But, if you have a sticky bottle of Aunt Jemima in your cabinet (as I did), that will work just fine, too.
+I won’t drag it out.
+The secret ingredient is maple syrup.
+And sure, pure maple syrup (priced per ounce nearly the same as gold) would work just wonderfully here.
+But, if you have a sticky bottle of Aunt Jemima in your cabinet (as I happened to when I set out on the unholy quest for a secret ingredient for the worst-but-should-be best chocolate chip cookies), that will work just fine, too.

 What kind of self-respecting cookie doesn’t demand purity and quality?
-Only the worst kind.

-I credit this “secret ingredient” for being the greatest offender in this recipe.
-It gives the cookies a subtle, caramelized flavor, as well as long-lasting chewiness and softness (these cookies stay soft for days, the cornstarch also helps with that significantly), and the flavor is to die for.
+I credit (or, rather, blame) this “secret ingredient” for being the greatest offender in this positively worst chocolate chip cookie recipe.
+It gives the cookies a subtle, caramelized flavor as well as long-lasting chewiness and softness (these cookies stay soft for days, and the cornstarch helps with that as well), and the flavor is other-worldly.

-And while anyone who takes a bite will be able to detect the extra richness of flavor, no one who I shared these cookies with was able to identify any sort of secret ingredient.
-Just “really, really, good cookies”.
+And, while anyone who takes a bite will be able to detect the extra richness of flavor, not a single taste-tester was able to identify exactly what the secret ingredient actually is.
+Just that they were enjoying “really, really good cookies”.

-How about the fact that they will consume you as you consume them.
+How about the fact that they will consume you as you consume them?
 I’m not kidding about them wrecking your relationships.

 Mom’s favorite chocolate chip cookie?
 Ditch it.
-You will snub your nose at every “favorite” cookie of the past and struggle to hold back scornful laughs at anyone who comments on a “delicious cookie”.
-Nobody likes a cookie snob, but you will become one.
+You will snub your nose at every “favorite” cookie (chocolate chip or not) of the past and struggle to hold back scornful laughs at anyone who comments on their own personal best chocolate chip cookies.
+Nobody likes a cookie snob, and yet here you are.

 Here comes that girl again, the one who’s too good for Chips Ahoy.

 Be prepared for weight gain.
 It creeps up slowly, the cookies gently embracing you at first, then clinging to your thighs, your stomach, tighter and tighter until yoga pants are your only way out of the house.
 If you’re worried about your significant other noticing, don’t bother.
-They don’t notice anything anymore, only whether or not there are more cookies readily available for consumption.
+They don’t notice anything anymore, only whether or not there are more chocolate chip cookies readily available for consumption.

-Perhaps worst of all is that these chocolate chip cookies can be made so easily.
-There’s no KitchenAid or any sort of electric hand mixer required to make these cookies.
+Perhaps worst of all is that this recipe can be made so easily.
+There’s no stand mixer or even an electric hand-held one required.
 They can be stirred by hand, dirtying only two bowls.

-They do need to chill for 30 minutes, which would only serve as a deterrent if 25 of those minutes weren’t spent sneaking copious chunks of dough from the refrigerator.
+They do need to chill for at least 30 minutes, which would only serve as a deterrent if 25 of those minutes weren’t spent sneaking copious chunks of cookie dough from the refrigerator.

-If you can, stick to the “best ever” cookies, stick to Grandma’s chocolate chip cookies and the family favorites.
-Those cookies are safe, they are your friends, made to be consumed by you.
+If you can, stick to the “best” chocolate chip cookies.
+Stick to Grandma’s chocolate chip cookie recipe and the old family favorites.
+Those cookies are safe, your friends, made to be consumed by you.

 These cookies will consume you, instead.

-The WORST EVER Chocolate Chip Cookies
+The WORST Chocolate Chip Cookie Recipe

 Ingredients

-- 1 cup unsalted butter melted and then cooled for at least 5 minutes¹ (226g)
+- 1 cup (226 g) unsalted butter melted and then cooled until no longer warm to the touch (see note)

-- 1 ½ cups light brown sugar packed (300g)
+- 1 ½ cups (300 g) light brown sugar firmly packed

-- ½ cup granulated sugar (100g)
+- ½ cup (100 g) granulated sugar

 - 2 large eggs room temperature preferred